buzzdecafe/buzzdecafe.github.com/_posts/2013-10-09-the-tao-of-lambda-undoing-with-higher-order-functions-and-closures.md

 ---
 {% include JB/setup %}

 Sometimes you need to temporarily change the value of an object property.
-Maybe you need to stub soething for a test; or maybe you need to undo--to revert to the prior value for that property.
-You can do this imperatively, of course, and that is fine,really.
+Maybe you need to stub something for a test; or maybe you need to revert to the prior value for that property.
+You can do this imperatively, of course, and that is fine.
 But I want a more generic solution.

-I want a function that I pass an object, the property to override, and the new value for the property, and have it return me an undo function to restore the object's prior state:
+I want a function that I pass an object, the property to override, and the new value for the property, and have it return me an `undo` function to restore the object's prior state:

     {% highlight javascript %}
     var undo = revalue(obj, prop, newValue);
     // do whatever
     undo();
+    // hey, my original obj is back!
     {% endhighlight %}

-Here's a first try:
+Here's a first try that stores the original value in the closure of the returned `undo` function:

     {% highlight javascript %}
     var revalue = function(obj, prop, newValue) {